haimengzhao/CAE-ADMM/README.md

 Comparison of latent code before and after pruning for kodim21.
 For the sake of clarity, we marked zero values in the feature map before normalization as black.

 ## Citation
-If you useIf you use these models in your research, please cite:
+If you use these models in your research, please cite:
 ```
 @article{zhao2019cae,
   title={CAE-ADMM: Implicit Bitrate Optimization via ADMM-based Pruning in Compressive Autoencoders},